 I really like the contrast between the laid-back feeling of the first part, and the “Oof”-feeling of the second part.

 I used falsetto in some parts of the refrain, but I’m thinking to myself that I like singing like this.
 The synth in the outro is lonesome – I like it.

 This oneeeeeeeeeeeee was the hardest song in Guerrillaaaaaaaa!!!!!!

 It’s fast.
 So fast.
 Fast-talking.
 I wrote the lyrics myself, but now I want to ask my past self why I sang the lyrics in such a difficult way.

 The bass is cool.
 I also like the development of the pre-chorus.

-I sang it for a long time, but aren’t both this song and this arrangemenent really good?
+I sang it after a long time, but aren’t both this song and this arrangemenent really good?
 I thought this while singing.

 It was especially fun to record while thinking about how to sing the first verses~

 The fast song got even faster!!!!
 That’s the feel.
 The speed is amazing.